4cm4k1/personal-website/readme.md

 # type-check TypeScript files
 yarn type-check

-# deploy to Now
+# deploy to Vercel
-now --prod
+vc --prod

 # …or just push to configured branch on GitHub for auto-deploy
 ```